Do Go On - 163 - WW2 Badass Audie Murphy

 I've never gone outside.

-I had hash browns from Burger King, and that was great.
+I had hash browns from Burger King and they were great.

 I had hash browns.